telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 > **Important**
 >
-> If you want to achieve a maximum TreeList accessibility with assistive technologies, disable the scrolling feature.
+> To achieve a maximum level of accessibility with assistive technologies for the TreeList, disable the scrolling feature.

 For more information on the scrolling functionality of the TreeList, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %})&mdash;in this respect, the two widgets are similar.